^

 Indications Journalist

-• extensive burn injuries;
+• extensive burn lesions;

-• a state of painful shock;
+• state of pain shock;

 • pain in acute inflammatory processes of internal organs;